Olivia Diaz, Melissa Clary headed for Ward 3 runoff| Election Results 2019 | Election News

 Former Rep. Ruben Kihuen lost his bid for Las Vegas City Council by just five votes on Tuesday, as a former assemblywoman and a federal project manager will advance to a runoff in June.

-Diaz was the top vote-getter, at 33 percent, with Clary close behind at 28 percent.
+Olivia Diaz was the top vote-getter, at 33 percent, with Melissa Clary close behind at 28 percent.
 Clary earned 866 votes to Kihuen’s third-place finish with 861.

 “Whether you are 9 months old or 96 years young, I want to be the person making our communities vibrant,” she said.
 “I want to be that person improving the quality of life.”